"Hosting öner" işe yaramaz

 - "Cheapest reliable hosting?"

-- "Recommend hosting" with no other detail
+- "Recommend hosting" with no other detail.

-- "My site is slow, what host should I switch to?" — without diagnosing whether the host is the problem
+- "My site is slow, what host should I switch to?" — without diagnosing whether the host is the problem.

 These get the same noise responses every time.
-If your post fits this pattern, expect noise.

 The response to expect

-- A specific host or 2-3 alternatives
+A good response identifies:- A specific host or 2-3 alternatives.

-- Why those, given your stated criteria
+- Why those, given your stated criteria.

-- Caveats — "but only if you can do X" or "but be aware of Y"
+- Caveats — "but only if you can do X" or "but be aware of Y".

-- Sometimes: "your real problem isn't hosting" with diagnosis
+- Sometimes: "your real problem isn't hosting" with diagnosis.

 Diagnosing before switching

 Often the cause isn't the host.
-Before posting "what host should I move to":
+Before posting "what host should I move to":- Run the site through GTmetrix or PageSpeed Insights.

 - Open the terminal and curl the homepage — is the time-to-first-byte 300 ms or 3 seconds?